-The library provides SDCC students, faculty and staff access to thousands of streaming titles [think-YouTube for academia!], 400,000 eBooks, 30,000 journals and 50,000 print books as well as thousands more titles via interlibrary loan services.
-The library website includes information about accessing online content, setting accounts, using eBooks, and guides about citation styles, database searching, and the research process.
+The library provides SDCC students, faculty, and staff access to thousands of streaming titles [think-YouTube for academia!], 600,000 eBooks, 30,000 journals, and 50,000 print books as well as thousands of more titles via interlibrary loan services.
+The library website includes information about accessing online content, setting up accounts, using eBooks, and guides about citation styles, database searching, and the research process.
+Use of the library's accessible ebooks increased 55% from the previous year.
+The SDCC Library has strategically invested in resources to provide support for virtual, online, and in-person classroom support.

 Whether accessing the physical space at 200 Riverview Parkway or the virtual space at library.sdcc.edu, the library is your location for access, research, instruction, and more.
-The library provides over 90% of its content online, including academic resources within 100 databases for all programs at SDCC.
-Even more resources are available through the SDCC Library as a joint library with the library at Southern California Seminary.
+The library provides over 90% of its content online, including academic resources within 90 databases for all programs at SDCC.
+Even more, resources are available through the SDCC Library as a joint library with the library at Southern California Seminary.

-For a complete description of the library's holdings, services, staff, and to access its online collections, go to: sdcc.edu/library
+For a complete description of the library's holdings, services, staff, and to access its online collections, go to: https://library.edu/